Notes on hyperelliptic mapping class groups: Introduction

 A hyperelliptic surface is a connected orientable differentiable surface of finite type $S$ endowed with a hyperelliptic involution, that is to say an automorphism $\u$ of order $2$ such that the quotient of $S$ by the action of this automorphism has genus $0$.
 The \emph{hyperelliptic mapping class group $\U(S)$ of $(S,\u)$} is the centralizer of $\u$ in the mapping class group $\G(S)$ of the surface $S$.
 For a finite set of points $\cP$ on $S$, the \emph{hyperelliptic mapping class group $\U(S,\cP)$ of the marked hyperelliptic surface $(S,\u,\cP)$} is defined to be the inverse image of $\U(S)$ via the natural epimorphism from the mapping class group $\G(S,\cP)$ of $(S,\cP)$ to $\G(S)$.

+Note that, in the above definition of $\U(S,\cP)$, the marked points $\cP$ have no relation with the hyperelliptic involution $\u$ while, by definition, the sets of punctures and boundary components of $S$ are preserved by the action of $\u$.
+In particular, for $\cP\neq\emptyset$, the hyperelliptic mapping class group $\U(S,\cP)$ is \emph{not} the centralizer in $\G(S,\cP)$ of some hyperelliptic involution.
+This makes these objects more intractable than the hyperelliptic mapping class groups usually considered in the literature where Birman--Hilden theory allows to reduce most problems about them to the genus $0$ case.

-Birman--Hilden theory relates the hyperelliptic mapping class group of a hyperelliptic surface $(S,\u)$ to the mapping class group of the quotient surface $S_{/\u}:=S/\langle\u\rangle$.
-There is indeed a natural exact sequence (cf.\ \cite{BH}, \cite{BH2} and \cite{MH}):
+More precisely, Birman--Hilden theory relates the hyperelliptic mapping class group of a hyperelliptic surface $(S,\u)$ (without marked points) to the mapping class group of the quotient surface $S_{/\u}:=S/\langle\u\rangle$ through the natural exact sequence (cf.\ \cite{BH}, \cite{BH2} and \cite{MH}):

 where $\cB_\u$ is the branch locus of the orbit map $S\to S_{/\u}$ and the image of $\U(S)$ in $\G(S_{/\u}\ssm\cB_\u)$ is a finite index subgroup which can be explicitly (and easily) described.
 This often reduces problems about the hyperelliptic mapping class group $\U(S)$ to problems about the genus $0$ mapping class group $\G(S_{/\u}\ssm\cB_\u)$.